Suppose you are not satisfied with any of the historical or fantasy dramas out there lately where all kinds of slander, deception, and politicking...

-Edwin Austin Abbey (1852-1911) was born in America, but he spent most of his career in England.
-He loved all things British, particularly the works of William Shakespeare.
-Abbey first visited England in 1878 to research an illustration project.
+Edwin Austin Abbey (1852-1911) was born in the US, but he spent most of his career in England.
+He was very inspired by the works of William Shakespeare.
+Abbey first visited England in 1878 to do research for an illustration project.
 He fell in love with the place and moved there permanently in 1883.
 He had a successful career illustrating dozens of books, including many of Shakespeare’s plays.
 However, he eventually switched to oil painting, possibly due to his friendship with John Singer Sargent and other British and American painters.

 His painting style is clearly related to the Pre-Raphaelites, who numbered among his friends.
 He shared their use of rich colors, love of detail, and medieval settings.
 Many people have observed that his style has a lot in common with theatre productions.
 This is very appropriate for a painter best known for depicting Shakespeare’s tragedies.

 This painting creates so much intrigue in just one scene that viewers want to know what happens next.
 As you can see from his King Lear painting (top of this page), this is a hallmark of Abbey’s Shakespeare paintings.
 It’s probably due to his strong illustration background.

-After Abbey’s death, his wife Mary Gertrude worked hard to preserve his legacy.
+After Abbey’s death, his wife Mary Gertrude Abbey worked hard to preserve his legacy.
 First, she arranged for his partially-finished Capital murals to be completed by other artists, including John Singer Sargent.
 (Violet Oakley, another Pennsylvania-born painter/illustrator with many similarities to Abbey, was hired to complete the rest of the project following the success of her own Capital murals.)